 Though my real name is Mahmudul Hasan, I am popular in my pen names like Mahmud Moni, Moni Mahmud, Mrinmoy Bustan etc. I completed graduation in Bengali from Chittagong University in 2005 while got the post graduation from the same university in 2006.
 My better half Nazmun Nahar (Chumki) was involved in teaching at a college after obtaining her MPhil from the University of Dhaka.
 Our only child Shouhardo is seven years old and a student of second grade at a local school here in North Rhine-Westphalia.

-I was born on November 10 in 1984 at a village in Gokhala under Monohardi Upazila in Narsingdi district in Bangladesh.
+I was born in a village named Gokhala under Monohardi Upazila in Narsingdi district in Bangladesh.
 My parents were in government service and I am the youngest amid the five siblings.